Creates a modified version of a log-likelihood function that always returns

 #> [1] -2.679876

-# Bind data to the likelihood function using dots or anonymous functions.
+# Bind data to the likelihood function an anonymous function.

 y <- 100000000 * runif(11, min = 0.1, max = 0.3)